-Even if a product candidate does obtain regulatory approval, it may never achieve the market acceptance by physicians, patients, hospitals, third-party payors and others in the medical community that is necessary for commercial success, and the market opportunity may be smaller than we estimate.
+Even though ORLYNVAHTM has obtained regulatory approval and we may obtain regulatory approval for other product candidates, they may never achieve the market acceptance by physicians, patients, hospitals, third-party payors and others in the medical community that is necessary for commercial success, and the market opportunity may be smaller than we estimate.

-Even if we obtain FDA or other regulatory approvals and are able to launch oral sulopenem, sulopenem or any other product candidate commercially, the product candidate may not achieve market acceptance among physicians, patients, hospitals (including pharmacy directors) and third-party payors and, ultimately, may not be commercially successful.
+Even though we have obtained FDA approval for ORLYNVAHTM and may obtain FDA or other regulatory approvals for sulopenem or any other product candidate and are able to launch ORLYNVAHTM, sulopenem or any other product candidate commercially, they may not achieve market acceptance among physicians, patients, hospitals (including pharmacy directors) and third-party payors and, ultimately, may not be commercially successful.
 For example, physicians are often reluctant to switch their patients from existing therapies even when new and potentially more effective or convenient treatments enter the market.
-Moreover, many antibiotics currently exist for the pathogens underlying uUTI, cUTI and cIAI.
+Moreover, many antibiotics currently exist for the pathogens underlying uUT1, cUT1 and cIAI.
 While many of those pathogens are resistant to certain drugs in the market, the selection is broad, and individual physicians' prescribing patterns vary widely and are affected by resistance rates in their geographies, whether their patients are at elevated risk, the ability of patients to afford branded drugs and concerns regarding generating resistance with specific classes of antibiotics.

-Efforts to educate the medical community and third-party payors on the benefits of our product candidates may require significant resources and may not be successful.
-If oral sulopenem, sulopenem or any other product candidate that we develop does not achieve an adequate level of market acceptance, we may not generate significant product revenues and, therefore, we may not become profitable.
-Market acceptance of any product candidate for which we receive approval depends on a number of factors, including:
+Efforts to educate the medical community and third-party payors on the benefits of ORLYNVAHTM and any other product candidates that obtain approval may require significant resources and may not be successful.
+If ORLYNVAHTM, sulopenem or any other product candidate that we develop does not achieve an adequate level of market acceptance, we may not generate significant product revenues and, therefore, we may not become profitable.
+Market acceptance of ORLYNVAHTM and any product candidate for which we receive approval depends on a number of factors, including:

-- •the efficacy and safety of the product candidate as demonstrated in clinical trials as compared to alternative treatments; - •the potential and perceived advantages and disadvantages of the product candidates, including cost and clinical benefit relative to alternative treatments; - •relative convenience and ease of administration; - •the clinical indications for which the product candidate is approved; - •the willingness of physicians to prescribe the product;
+- •the efficacy and safety of the product candidate as demonstrated in clinical trials as compared to alternative treatments; - •the potential and perceived advantages and disadvantages of the product candidates, including cost and clinical benefit relative to alternative treatments; - •relative convenience and ease of administration; - •the clinical indications for which the product candidate is approved; - •the willingness of physicians to prescribe the product; - •the willingness of hospital pharmacy directors to purchase the product for their formularies; - •acceptance by physicians, patients, operators of hospitals and treatment facilities and parties responsible for coverage and reimbursement of the product; - •the availability of coverage and adequate reimbursement by third-party payors and government authorities;

-- •the willingness of hospital pharmacy directors to purchase the product for their formularies; - •acceptance by physicians, patients, operators of hospitals and treatment facilities and parties responsible for coverage and reimbursement of the product; - •the availability of coverage and adequate reimbursement by third-party payors and government authorities; - •the effectiveness of our sales and marketing efforts or those of collaborators, where we choose not to commercialize directly ourselves; - •the strength of marketing and distribution support; - •limitations or warnings, including distribution or use restrictions, contained in the product's approved labeling or an approved REMS; - •whether the product is designated under physician treatment guidelines as a first-line therapy or as a second- or third-line therapy for particular infections; - •the approval of other new products for the same indications; - •the timing of market introduction of the approved product as well as competitive products; - •adverse publicity about the product or favorable publicity about competitive products; - •the emergence of bacterial resistance to the product; and - •the rate at which resistance to other drugs in the target infections grows.
+•the effectiveness of our sales and marketing efforts or those of collaborators, where we choose not to commercialize directly ourselves;

+- •the strength of marketing and distribution support; - ·limitations or warnings, including distribution or use restrictions, contained in the product's approved labeling or an approved REMS; - •whether the product is designated under physician treatment guidelines as a first-line therapy or as a second- or third-line therapy for particular infections; - •the approval of other new products for the same indications; - •the timing of market introduction of the approved product as well as competitive products; - •adverse publicity about the product or favorable publicity about competitive products; - •the emergence of bacterial resistance to the product; and - •the rate at which resistance to other drugs in the target infections grows.